The Human and Machine Company Free → Read it

-Topical strategy and AI perspectives written with the same rigor applied in client engagements.
-Specific enough to be useful, direct enough to share with your team.
+Not a list of things you could Google on your own.
+Perspectives written with the same rigor applied in client engagements, specific enough to be useful, direct enough to share with your team.

 Sam Altman Is An LLM From The Future.
 Here Are The Logs.